Monster (American TV series): Critical response

 The review aggregator website Rotten Tomatoes reported a 57% approval rating for the first season, with an average rating of 6.3/10, based on 30 critic reviews.
 The website's critics consensus says: "While Monster is seemingly self-aware of the peril in glorifying Jeffrey Dahmer, creator Ryan Murphy's salacious style nevertheless tilts this horror story into the realm of queasy exploitation."
 Metacritic, which uses a weighted average, assigned a score of 46 out of 100 based on 9 critics, indicating "mixed or average reviews".

-For the second season, Rotten Tomatoes reported a 45% approval rating, with an average rating of 5.0/10, based on 31 critic reviews.
+For the second season, Rotten Tomatoes reported a 47% approval rating, with an average rating of 5.0/10, based on 30 critic reviews.
 The website's consensus says: "Well-acted but off-puttingly sordid, Monsters leaves viewers feeling guilty without enough pleasure to compensate."
 Metacritic assigned a score of 47 out of 100 based on 12 critics, indicating "mixed or average" reviews.
-Critics praised the performances (particularly those of Cooper Koch and Javier Bardem) and the one-shot episode "The Hurt Man", but criticized its inconsistent tone, runtime, and excessive sexual content, including homoerotic themes and the portrayal of an incestuous relationship between the brothers.
+Critics praised the performances (particularly those of Cooper Koch and Javier Bardem) and the one-shot episode "The Hurt Man", but criticized the season's inconsistent tone, runtime, and excessive sexual content, including homoerotic themes and the portrayal of an incestuous relationship between the brothers.

-The third season holds a 17% approval rating on Rotten Tomatoes, based on 35 critic reviews.
+The third season holds a 22% approval rating on Rotten Tomatoes, based on 41 critic reviews.
 Metacritic assigned a score of 28 out of 100 based on 15 critics, indicating "generally unfavorable" reviews.
 The season was criticized for its subplots, runtime, graphic violence, and factual inaccuracies, as well as its meta commentary on the cultural obsession with true crime, which critics deemed to be "hypocritical".

+Rotten Tomatoes reported a 39% approval rating on the fourth season, based on 23 critic reviews, with an average rating of 5.1/10.
+Metacritic, which uses a weighted average, gave a score of 47 out of 100, based on 15 critics, indicating "mixed or average" reviews.
+Critics primarily praised the performances and production design but criticized its historical liberties and fictionalized portrayal of Borden and other historical figures.